Friday, April 24, 2015

 A fortune cookie message hits a little close to home.

-A game known as Hack was first programmed in 1982 by Jay Fenlason and other students at Lincoln-Sudbury Regional High School in Massachusetts.
+A game known as Hack was first programmed in 1981 by Jay Fenlason and other students at Lincoln-Sudbury Regional High School in Massachusetts.
+[Ed.
+This sentence originally said 1982, but El Explorador de RPG confirmed a 1981 date in his coverage.]
 By most accounts, the game was essentially identical to Rogue except that it featured more monsters.
 (Some sources say that it had shops and pets, but Andries Brouwer says those were his additions.)
-In any event, Fenlason et. al. released Hack with an open-source license.
-It somehow found its way to Andries Brouwer, a mathematician, computer scientist, and professor at the Mathematisch Centrum in Amesterdam.
+In any event, Fenlason et. al. released Hack with an open-source license a compilation tape from the nonprofit group USENIX.
+This tape found its way to Andries Brouwer, a mathematician, computer scientist, and professor at the Mathematisch Centrum in Amesterdam.
 Brouwer greatly improved the game from its Rogue roots and introduced most of the elements that distinguish it from earlier incarnations, including:

 • Multiple classes that start with their own inventories